-Resolving host or domain name is a process of mapping a text to a unique number in order to connect and get the required information from the web server.
-Here the text is domain name entered as part of URL in the address bar and number is the IP address of a webserver in which the information is stored.
+Resolving domain is the process of mapping a text to a unique number in order to connect and get the required information from the web server.
+Here the text is domain name entered as part of URL in the address bar and number is the IP address of a web server in which the information is stored.
 In this article, we will explain the detailed process of how resolving domain to IP address works in internet.

 So what’s the catch?
 Every domain name (site address) is mapped to a number called Internet Protocol (IP) address in the internet.
-Entering the domain name google.com will be mapped to the server’s IP address 220.127.116.11 and then the browser will try to contact that IP directly to get the required information using Hyper Text Transfer Protocol.
+Entering the domain name google.com will be mapped to the server’s IP address 188.8.131.52 and then the browser will try to contact that IP directly to get the required information using Hyper Text Transfer Protocol.
 Big websites like Google can also associate with multiple IP addresses.
 It is very difficult for us to remember the IP numbers and hence the domain names are used for the purpose of ease and resolving host is nothing but the process of getting that unique IP address number.

-Some browsers by default shows the domain name, IP address and server location of the site in browser’s address bar.
-Browser plugins can also be used to display these details whenever you open any site.
+Earlier some browsers like Firefox, by default shows the domain name, IP address and server location of the site in browser’s address bar.
+You can also use browser extensions to display these details whenever you open any site.

 Well, again we will explain with simple example of using Windows 8 and Google Chrome browser.
 Open network and sharing center and go to the properties of TCP/IPv4 or TCP/IPv6 whichever you use.
-You will see two sections one for obtaining IP address for your computer from ISP whenever it is connected to the internet and the other is to obtain a DNS server from ISP.
+You will see two sections – one for obtaining IP address automatically from your ISP and other is to obtain DNS servers from manual configuration.

-DNS Caching is used in every level including Chrome browser and your local PC or mac in order to save time during this resolving host process.
+DNS Caching is used in every level including Chrome browser and your local PC or Mac in order to save time during this resolving host process.
 This means browser and DNS servers cache the IP address of the host names and use it when processing the repeated requests next time.
 This helps to increase the speed of website loading without trying to get the real IP address every time from the server.
 However, there is a possibility of another issue due to IP change.
 When the website owner changes IP address of a site that you are trying to access, the cached IP returned by the DNS servers will not match with the new IP of the site.
 Again browser will try to resolve the host till the time it gets the correct IP.

 This whole communication happens through TCP/IP protocol structured in every computer.
-Once the IP address is known, the browser will directly broadcast request to the server through Hyper Text Transfer Protocol (HTTP).
-The server will receive the request, process it and send the HTML code of the webpage.
-The codes are then interpreted by the browser to display it in a readable format and you see an attractive webpage.
+Once the browser gets IP address of a domain, it will directly broadcast request to the server through Hyper Text Transfer Protocol (HTTP).
+The server will receive the request, process it and send the HTML code of the webpage to browser.
+Finally, browser interprets the HTML markup to display it in a readable format and you see an attractive webpage.